Joseph Brody: Composing career

 It was around the turn of the century that Brody's composing career in the United States began to see some success.
 Although he had worked at Morris Finkel's Yiddish theatre at the Arch Street Theatre in Philadelphia, that theatre merely staged New York plays and so his position was limited to conducting rather than composing.
 It was when he was hired by David Kessler from the Thalia Theatre in New York City that his career as a Jewish American composer began in earnest.
 His partnership with Kessler would last for several decades.

-Kessler, along with Bertha Kalich and Sigmund Mogulesko starred in his first play, which was very successful.
+Kessler, Bertha Kalich, and Sigmund Mogulesko starred in Brody's debut play, which garnered significant success.
 During this time he developed an appreciation for Louis Friedsell's career, with whom he would later widely collaborate.
 He continued to work Yiddish folk melodies and Jewish religious music into his theatre compositions.
 Among his other contemporaries in the New York Yiddish Theatre world were Rubin Doctor, Arnold Perlmutter, Herman Wohl, Louis Gilrod, and many others.
 Joseph Rumshinsky published arrangements of a number of Brody's compositions during this era as well.

 In 1913, Brody became a naturalized citizen of the United States.
-During the 1910s Brody taught George Gershwin composition for a time, focusing on counterpoint, and directed a choir that Gershwin sang in.
+In the 1910s, Brody briefly instructed George Gershwin in composition, focusing on counterpoint, and directed a choir that Gershwin sang in.

 After two decades of successful collaborations, Kessler died in 1920, after which Brody spent several shorter stints composing in other theatres, including the People's Theater, the Liberty Theater and the Hopkinson Theater.
 During his career he composed music for more than sixty plays.

-Although a number of sources list Brody as having died in 1943, he actually died on August 16, 1937.
-He was buried in the Beth David Cemetery in Nassau County, New York.
+While some sources indicate Brody's death in 1943, records confirm his passing on August 16, 1937.

 Family

 Joseph married his first wife Elizabeth (Leah) Vishniff, a fellow Russian Jewish immigrant, in May 1898.
 In 1900 their first daughter Estelle Brody, then known as Sadie, was born.
 She would later become a well-known silent film actor in Great Britain.
 Their second and third children, Phillip and Harris, were born in 1902 and 1905.
 Their son Murray L. Brody, who would later become a composer as well, was born in 1909.
 Elizabeth died in May 1912 at age 36.

-Joseph married his second wife Bessie Fox, another Russian Jewish immigrant, in December 1912.
-According to the census records they continued to live with Sadie, Philip, Harry and Moses as well as their own children Bernard (born in 1914) and Jannette (born in 1917).
+In December 1912, Joseph married his second wife, Bessie Fox, also a Russian Jewish immigrant.
+Census records indicate that they resided with Sadie, Philip, Harry, and Moses, in addition to their own children Bernard and Jannette (born 1914 and 1917 respectively).